top of page

 • Search for purpose — questioning meaning, contribution, and direction

-This is why many individuals begin seeking support for: emotional overwhelm, life transitions, feeling lost, identity crisis, during this stage.
+This is why many individuals begin seeking support for emotional overwhelm, life transitions, feeling lost, and identity crises during this stage.

 A Space to Pause and Reflect